 I like to keep things healthy, so I do not add any sugar at all, even though some prefer it.

 Finely chopped rosemary

 Honestly, I stopped following the quantities long ago.
 With time and practice, you will know what consistency you need for the dough and add the ingredients as you need them.

 First, prepare a pre-dough – similar to biga for Italian ciabatta.
 Mix the yeast with some white flour, add the tepid water and let it rest for about half an hour until it raises.

-Next, add the rest of the flour, salt and oil (the optionals, as well) and mix well.
+Next, add the rest of the flour, salt and oil (plus the optionals) and mix well.
 The dough will be sticky, but resist adding too much flour to manage it easier.
 It is better to oil your hands instead and keep the dough soft and elastic.
 Let it rise again for another half an hour to an hour.

 Preheat the oven at 190-200°C.